majakudlicka/TV-series-browsing-app/README.md

 ## How to launch tests

 1. Naviagate into the root folder
-2. Run 'npm test' commander
+2. Run 'npm test' command
-3. Test will be displayed in the console
+3. Tests will be displayed in the console